 “The Active Leatherwood is what I have personally used for all cuts and wounds for the whole family as well as livestock on the farm and pets.

 Every cut that I have applied Active Leatherwood to nearly vanishes when it heals.
 Working with roofing sheets one day here, I cut the top of my hand deeply.
-In amongst the emergency of patching the cut together I thought “what a good opportunity to test Manuka MGO500+ against the Active Leatherwood on the open wound”.
-So, 2 band aids, 2 types of honey and 2 months later the photo shows the result.
+In amongst the emergency of patching the cut together I thought ‘what a good opportunity to test Manuka MGO500+ against the Active Leatherwood on the open wound’.
+So, 2 band aids, 2 types of honey…

-The cut started from the Manuka side and ran deeper all the way across to the knuckle finishing at the third line shown.
-The side of the cut that we applied Leatherwood too should have had stitches, but opted to just apply the honey, pull the skin together, and use the band aid to hold it all together.
-You can also see the beginning of the Active Leatherwood side where the Manuka honey was over applied and leaking across to the Active Leatherwood side of the cut.
+The cut started from the Manuka side and ran deeper all the way across to the knuckle… The side of the cut that we applied Leatherwood too should have had stitches, but I opted to just apply the honey, pull the skin together, and use the band aid to hold it all together.
+You [could] also see the beginning of the Active Leatherwood side where the Manuka honey was over applied and leaking across to the Active Leatherwood side of the cut.

 |NPA, non-peroxide activity, equivalent New Zealand UMF||MGO (Methylglyoxal mg/kg)||ALF, Total Activity (TA) (NPA + Phenol)|